andrew/ultimate-awesome/README.md

 - [awesome-generative-ai](https://github.com/chaosreactor/awesome-generative-ai) - An awesome list of low- and no-code generative AI resources. .
 - [awesome-curated-tools](https://github.com/chow-petit/awesome-curated-tools) - A curated list of digital tools we use, ranging from accounting and data science to scientific research and liquid democracy.
 Commented, connected, by everyone and for everyone !.
 - [awesome-parenting](https://github.com/davidpelayo/awesome-parenting) - Parenting information & advice for expectant fathers.
 The first worldwide collaborative fatherhood guide.
-- [awesome-saas](https://github.com/georgezouq/awesome-saas) - A curated list for SaaS (Software as a services).
 - [awesome-mir-labs](https://github.com/ldzhangyx/awesome-mir-labs) - A full collection of Music Informatic Retrieval (MIR) and AI Music labs.
 - [Awesome-CheatSheet](https://github.com/LorenzoSattaChiris/Awesome-CheatSheet) - The ultimate Cheat sheets compilation (200+) - 🔥🎁 / Roadmap to dev 🚀.
 - [Unity-Guide](https://github.com/mikeroyal/Unity-Guide) - Unity Engine Guide.